 I ask You, Oh Holy Spirit of Christ that you influence my thinking and attitudes and let new righteous desires and wholesome emotions be birthed inside me through the renewing of my mind.

 I resolve to live this day while staying focused on You, Oh Spirit of Life and on your ways/leading and I surrender myself to live a life that is pleasing to You, because I realise that life that is lived to fulfil the desires of my flesh cannot please you (Rom.
 8:8).

-Previously, we saw that a follower of Christ has both the ‘laws’ or powers of ‘Sin and death’ on one side and ‘Spirit of life’ on the other side, both claiming for attention.
-And we learned that we are to train our feelings/emotions so that we may develop godly affections and also make intentional resolve to focus on the Holy Spirit so that we might know what He desires.
+A follower of Christ has both the ‘laws’ or powers of ‘Sin and death’ on one side and ‘Spirit of life’ on the other side, both claiming for attention.
+We are to train our feelings/emotions so that we may develop godly affections and also make an intentional resolve to focus on the Holy Spirit so that we might know what He desires.

 The question comes, how can we remain focused on the Holy Spirit in our day-to-day lives?
-The answer to this is found in verse 14-15.
+Verse 14-15 gives us the answer.
 The new life in Christ is not like going to the Holy Spirit ‘now and then’ to get instructions or counselling, but living 24/7 in His fellowship.
 It is like living with your family members.
 Moreover, it is through the Holy Spirit that we develop so close intimacy with God that we don’t fear anymore but instead freely call Him Abba, Father! (v.15)

 Another truth is that while you cannot be with your family members all the time, but thanks to God, who has poured His Spirit in us, who is with us at all times, even when we are sleeping.
 Remember the words of Lord Jesus Christ in John 14:17:

 “…the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you know him, for he lives with you and will be in you.”